MrCrunchwrap/KIX/README.md

 KIX
 ===

-This project is built in a language called Silver, which is an attribute grammar specification language.
+This project is built in a language called Silver.

+Silver is a programming language that is being developed to investigate highly-modular, extensible, attribute grammar-based language specifications.
+In other words, Silver is a programming language for implementing programming languages, with a focus on making those languages extensible.

 More information about Silver can be found here: http://code.google.com/p/silver/